BU-ISCIII/nextflow-scif/README.md

 ### Main nextflow script
 The main nextflow script [main.nf](main.nf) creates the pipeline concatenating the output of one step with another, and managing the input and output.
 You can check the nextflow [docs](https://www.nextflow.io/docs/latest/script.html) for mastering te creation of nextflow pipelines.

-Here we configured a simple template for a basic pipeline.
+Here we have configured a simple template for a basic pipeline.
 It will be useful as an start point for developing more complex pipelines, with help and logging function templates, and space for variable checking and email reporting.

 ### Running the pipeline